dentarg/auth0-blog/_posts/authenticate-firebase-with-auth0.markdown

 * Only want to authenticate Firebase RTDBs or Firestore and have no need to authenticate additional backends
 * Only need a small handful of login options and do not need enterprise identity providers, integration with your own user storage databases, etc.
-* Do not need robust user management, profile enrichment, etc. and are comfortable [managing users strictly through an API](https://firebase.google.com/docs/auth/web/manage-users)
+* Do not need extensive user management, profile enrichment, etc. and are comfortable [managing users strictly through an API](https://firebase.google.com/docs/auth/web/manage-users)
 * Have no need to customize authentication flows
 * Do not need to adhere to compliance regulations regarding the storage of user data